chokri/keycloak-compose/README.md

 - The `KC_DB_PASSWORD`, `KEYCLOAK_ADMIN_PASSWORD`, and other sensitive values should be updated for production use.
 - The current setup uses self-signed certificates for HTTPS.
 Replace them with valid certificates for production.

-Feel free to customize the setup as needed.